greystate/xmldump/README.markdown

 	http://yourwebsite.com/xmldump?search=Contact

-The search is performed case-insensitive on all properties but not attributes (so won't match any `@nodeName`s)
+The search is performed case-insensitive on `@nodeName` and all properties)

 ### mntp